Utah Deaf History and Culture

 2014-2022

 The 16th Winter Deaflympics were held in Utah from February 1 to 10, 2007.
-On the basis of the 2002 Olympic Winter Games, the United States Deaf Sports Federation (USADSF) chose Utah to host the Deaflympics for three reasons: 1. the availability of world-class winter sports competition venues; 2.
+Based on the 2002 Olympic Winter Games, the United States Deaf Sports Federation (USADSF) chose Utah to host the Deaflympics for three reasons: 1. the availability of world-class winter sports competition venues; 2.
 Utah's reputation for having the best snow on earth; and 3. an excellent pool of enthusiastic Deaf and hearing communities (Ingham, 2007).

 The Winter Deaflympics began in 1924 and are the world's second-oldest international sporting event, following the 1896 Olympics Games (Ingham, 2007).
 "Deaf athletes are considered able-bodied under Olympic Committee rules and are not allowed to participate in the Paralympics, but communication barriers keep them from fully participating in the able-bodied Olympics," said Dr. I. King Jordan, president of Gallaudet University and Honorary Co-chairperson of the 16th Winter Deaflympics, at a press conference at the Governor's Mansion of Utah Governor Jon Huntsman, Jr. in 2005.
 (Jarvik, Deseret News, February 17, 2005).
 "To be a Deaf snowboarder in a race with hearing racers is, in a single word, lonely," said Jeff Pollock, a 1999, 2003, 2007, and 2015 Deaflympics snowboarder.
 "There are physical hurdles to being a Deaf athlete at tournaments such as what some refer to as "the hearing Olympics," he noted (Jarvik, Deseret News, January 31, 2007).
 Deaf athletes are at a disadvantage in sports like ski racing and ice hockey because they can't hear the referee's whistle or the starting gun that signals them to exit the gate, according to Jeff.
 Instead, athletes at the Deaflympics are guided by flashing lights, hand signals, and flags (Jarvik, Deseret News, February 17, 2005).